vidyagames998/vidyagames998.github.io/totk/gear.md

 - Fast travel to lookout landing, talk to Hestu, increase shields
 - Get towing harness for visiting 2 stables + catching horse, talk to book at stable

+## Experience

+As you defeat hard enemies the world experience changes, enemies get stronger, and the game gets harder.
+Versions of weapons you find on map and in chests may also get stronger variants.

 ## Get better Armor - Fierce Deity Armor (optional)
 - Domizuin shrine -> go left, go through hole in southwest wall, fall through floor, get shirt
 - Hyrule Filed Skyview -> go NW to tree trunk in middle of lake, face south, cut vines, climb back up slow, cut vines, get boots